Farama-Foundation/SuperSuit/README.md

 `pad_observations(env)` pads observations to be of the shape of the largest observation of any agent, per the algorithm posed in *Parameter Sharing is Surprisingly Useful for Deep Reinforcement Learning*.
 This enables MARL methods that require homogeneous observations from all agents to work in environments with heterogeneous observations.
 This currently supports Discrete and Box observation spaces.

+`clip_reward(env, lower_bound=-1, upper_bound=1)` clips rewards to between lower_bound and upper_bound.
+This is a popular way of handling rewards with significant variance of magnitude, especially in Atari environments.

 ## Lambda Functions

 If none of the build in micro-wrappers are suitable for your needs, you can use a lambda function (or if your needs are still not met, submit a PR).